Research

 • Hochschule der Medien

-• University of Stuttgart
+• University Stuttgart

 • branmatt II legal (under subcontract)